shimunn/fido2luks/README.md

 ### Password less

-Remove your previous secret as described in the next section, incase you already added one.
+Remove your previous secret as described in the next section, in case you've already added one.

 Open `/etc/fido2luks.conf` and replace `FIDO2LUKS_SALT=Ask` with `FIDO2LUKS_SALT=string:<YOUR_RANDOM_STRING>`
+but be warned that this password will be included to into your initramfs.

 Import the new config into env: